MaxStalker/MaxStalker/README.md

 ### Personal Projects
 - [Dungeon Riches](https://leap.dungeonriches.com) - Once upon a time I was working on a gambling site and thought if there is a way to make it more fun and engaging...
-So I started a new project and called it "Dungeon Riches".
+So I started a new project and called it **"Dungeon Riches"**.
 Originally it was supposed to be built on top of Bitcoin node, but later it was ported to LeapNetwork chain.
 Unfortunately the game itself is currently down, due to the fact that LeapNetwork has killed testnet...
 Though, you can check how it supposed to be working [here](https://www.loom.com/share/be4e2265085442eca405097878e11e88).
 During development process I had a chance to try so many hats:
     - Made game design and core gameplay - utulizing paper prototypes and quick build iterations
     - Developed Blockchain and LeapNetwork node interaction code
     - Tried different authorization solutions and databased solutions - `Firebase`, `Facebook API`, `passport`
     - Created setup with `Mongo` database and designed schema and models necessary for the game to operate
     - Developed visual representation of the game utilizing `pixi.js` rendering engine
     - Planned and managed *(maybe that's a strong word, provided I was mostly doing it alone)* features using `Trello` and `Github Projects`
     - I even wrote a business plan and sent it together with application for the grant

 ### Fun Projects